58 Must-know English Adjectives (Plus 7 Adjective Types)

-“I can’t believe I ate that whole cake!”
+I can’t believe I ate that whole cake!

-A demonstrative adjective describes “which” noun or pronoun you’re referring to.
-These adjectives include the words:
+A demonstrative adjective describes “which” noun or pronoun you’re talking about.

 Demonstrative adjectives always come before the word they’re modifying.

-Sometimes, like when you’re responding to a question, you can leave off the noun being described and only use the adjective.
+Sometimes—like when responding to a question—you can leave off the noun being described and only use the adjective.
 For example, if someone asks you how many cakes you want to buy you can respond:

 - My — Belonging to me